semsamot/ActionBarRTLizer/README.md

 Announcement
 ================
-ActionBarRTLizer v2 arrived!
+ActionBarRTLizer v2 has arrived!
 Fully compatible with API Level 7+ and all issues has been solved!
 Based on a new Amazaing Library -> Rtlize Everything(coming soon)!
-Be patient...

 Usage (only 3 simple steps)
 ================